postsharp/Metalama.Patterns/doc/npc.md

 This will make the aspect use the provided method to fire events.
 This is often used for dispatching to another thread.

 ### Manual event raise (original)
-User can invoke `NotifyPropertyChangedServices.SignalPropertyChanged` to signal a change of property by simulating the property change as processed by an aspect.
+User can invoke `NotifyPropertyChangedServices.SignalPropertyChanged(object, string)` to signal a change of property by simulating the property change as processed by an aspect.

 ### Suspending events (original)
-Using `NotifyPropertyChangedServices.SuspendEvents` suspends notifications for the current thread.
+Using `NotifyPropertyChangedServices.SuspendEvents(object)` suspends notifications for the current thread.
 NotifyPropertyChangedServices.ResumeEvents resumed event notifications, flushing the accumulated property change notifications.

 ### Immediate flushing of events for an object (original)
-Allows the user to immediately raise event for all stored property changes on a particular object using `NotifyPropertyChangedServices.RaiseEventsImmediate`.
+Allows the user to immediately raise event for all stored property changes on a particular object using `NotifyPropertyChangedServices.RaiseEventsImmediate(object)`.

 This operation may not have well-defined consequences.